(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Premature ejaculation

-At City of Hope, our physical therapists are trained in the evaluation and treatment of pelvic floor dysfunction.
-Physical therapy programs designed to strengthen the pelvic floor muscles may help relieve the side effects of cancer treatment and help to improve your quality of life.
+Physical therapists are trained in the evaluation and treatment of pelvic floor dysfunction.
+Physical therapy programs designed to strengthen the pelvic floor muscles may help relieve the side effects of cancer treatment and help to improve the patient's quality of life.

-Pelvic floor therapy services and strategies may include:
+Pelvic floor therapy services and strategies may include those listed below.

 Physical exercises: Kegels—contracting, holding and releasing the pelvic floor muscles—and aerobic exercise may help increase strength.

-Hydration and nutrition: Strategies to avoid certain beverages, especially alcohol and caffeinated drinks, may help address incontinence.
+Hydration and nutrition: Avoiding certain beverages, especially alcohol and caffeinated drinks, may help address incontinence.

 Relaxation techniques: Deep breathing and mental distraction techniques may help patients learn how to relax their pelvic floor muscles.